Introducing camdl: engineering rigor for stochastic compartmental modeling

 = hint: check spelling, or add a declaration in

-compartments/parameters/let/tablescamdl’s contribution is engineering rigor: typos, unit mismatches, and per-capita-vs-propensity confusion are exactly the class of bug a compiler can rule out, so scientific scrutiny can focus on the science.
+compartments/parameters/let/tablesOverall, camdl’s contribution is engineering rigor, enabled by having a specialized compiler.
+Typos, unit mismatches, and per-capita-vs-propensity confusion are exactly the class of bug a compiler can rule out, so scientific scrutiny can focus on the science.

-A frame I keep coming back to here, borrowed from a personal interest in the Toyota Production System after reading Ohno’s Toyota Production System: Beyond Large-Scale Production : this is poka-yoke — error-proofing at the source — applied to the language scientific software is written in.
+A frame I keep coming back to here, borrowed from a personal interest in the Toyota Production System after reading Ohno’s Toyota Production System: Beyond Large-Scale Production : this is poka-yoke , which translates roughly to error-proofing at the source.
+This ingenious idea can be applied to scientific model building via well-engineered software.

 Surveying the likelihood surface before you fit

-— a diagnostic that maps the likelihood surface across the declared
+diagnostic that maps the likelihood surface across the declared parameter

-$ camdl survey he2010_london.camdl --n-points 500 --renderIt draws 500 Latin-hypercube points across the parameter ranges (scale- aware, so log space for rates and linear for probabilities — the points actually span the parameter geometry instead of clumping near edges), evaluates the particle-filter loglik at each, and renders an interactive pair-plot HTML:
+$ camdl survey he2010_london.camdl --n-points 500 --renderThis draws 500 Latin-hypercube points across the parameter ranges (scale-aware, so log space for rates and linear for probabilities — the points actually span the parameter geometry instead of clumping near edges), evaluates the particle-filter log-likelihood at each point, and renders an interactive pair-plot HTML (below we show an illustrative static figure so this page loads quickly):

 Calibration is a workflow, not a script

-Calibrating complicated epi models usually involves hand-assembled pipelines, which can easily grow in complexity and fragility as multiple models are compared.
+Calibrating complicated epi models usually involves hand-assembled script-based pipelines, which can easily grow in both complexity and fragility as multiple models are fit and compared.
 But with camdl, I wanted to explore ways to build canonical, safer, and more robust calibration pipelines as declarative artifacts:

 # fit.toml — the entire calibration pipeline in one file